 Once again, running the workload will guide you to the workload Summary page.

-vessl run create -f stable-diffusion.yml
+vessl run create -f stable-diffusion.yaml

 Under ENDPOINTS, click the streamlit link to launch the app.